-1. Click Browse to locate the backup configuration file stored on your computer, and click Restore.
+1. Click BROWSE to locate the backup configuration file stored on your computer, and click RESTORE.

-- 2. Wait a few minutes for the restoring and rebooting. - Note: During the restoring process, do not turn off or reset the router.

-To reset the router except your login password and bound TP-Link ID:

-1. Click Restore under the Factory Default Restore session.
+- 2. Wait a few minutes for the restoring and rebooting. - Note: During the restoring process, do not turn off or reset the router. - To reset the router except your login password and TP-Link ID: - 1.
+In the Factory Default Restore section, click RESTORE.